agustinafassina/AzurePipeline.StartUp/README.md

 # Automation pipeline:
-Schema reference for Azure Pipelines that turn instances on and off.
+Schema reference for Azure Pipelines that start up instances.
 __________________________________________________________________

 ## For the use el schema: